mhelmetag/surflinef/v2/README.md

 ### Taxonomy - Data Structure

-Taxonomy is a recursive data structure.
+Taxonomy is a slightly recursive data structure (seems like single depth even though you can query for more levels of depth).
 Basically, a taxonomy record `contains` a list of other taxonomy records that lie within in (`liesIn`).

 ```json
 {